 The revised Statement also requires entities to disclose information about the nature of the share-based payment transactions and the effects of those transactions on the financial statements.

-The Company is currently evaluating the impact of the adoption of this Statement, which must be adopted in the first quarter of the fiscal year ending on December 31, 2006 (based on the delayed effective date according to rules approved by the Securities and Exchange Commission in April 2005).
+The Company is currently evaluating the impact of the adoption of this Statement, which must be adopted in the third quarter of the fiscal year ending on December 31, 2005.